iditberko-gif/Deep-Learning-2026-Final-Project/README.md

 Put them in the Weights folder.

 ### Step 3: Data Preprocessing
-Upload the articles to test_pdf folder to convert pdf files to images and run pdf2img.py script.

-You can also choose to run pdf2img.py in a python compiler.
+Place the input PDF articles inside the test_pdf directory.
+These files will be converted into images for further processing.
+To perform the conversion, run: python pdf2img.py

 ### Step 4: Inference and Prediction
-run the predict_molecular_fix.py
+After generating the images, run the inference pipeline: python predict_molecular_fix.py

+### NOTES
+Ensure that the following directories exist before running: test_pdf/ – contains input PDF files test_img/ – will contain generated images
+Make sure the required model weights are placed in the weights/ directory: best.pt (YOLOv5) model82.pth (DeepLabv3)